bright/new-www/content/blog/why-you-should-go-serverless-with-your-apps.md

 ### Improving app security

 Serverless computing providers like AWS, Azure, and Google Cloud offer a **range of security features, such as automatic software updates, encryption, and network isolation**.
 By offloading security responsibilities to the serverless computing provider, businesses can focus on other critical aspects of their operations while still following security best practices for their applications and data.

+### Reduced Complexity

+Serverless computing abstracts away the infrastructure layer, reducing the complexity of application development and deployment.
+This can help startups save time and resources and **focus on their core business**.

+### Increased flexibility

+Serverless computing allows businesses to **use a wide range of programming languages and frameworks**, making it easier to build and deploy applications using the tools and technologies that work best for their specific needs.

+### Faster Time-to-Market

+With serverless computing, startups can **focus on building their applications** instead of managing infrastructure.
+This can help them get their product or service to market faster, **giving them a competitive advantage**.